AllenJeng666777/SIGIR_2026/README.md

 Danish news headlines using **GPT-4o** into a **balanced fear–anticipation framing** (as described in the paper as fear–hope reframing).

-Reframed headlines are automatically validated using the same Danish emotion classifier employed in the log-based analyses, ensuring:
+Reframed headlines are validated using the same Danish emotion classifier employed in the log-based analyses, ensuring:
 - fear and anticipation signals are both present, and
 - non-target emotions remain low.